 It’s housed within a historic 1930s building featuring a stained-glass cupola and staircase with Art-Deco bannisters.
 Put your feet up in elegant, contemporary rooms styled with understated tones with accents of bright colour or chic wallpaper.
 Dog-friendly rooms are available on request, so you’ll need to ask for these when you book.
 The hotel makes the most of its prime position with views that look out to sea or across the rolling chalk hills and woodland of the nearby national park – your inspiration for next day’s wander with your dog.

-A luxurious dog-friendly hotel in Brighton in a historic neighbourhood
+A luxurious dog-friendly in a historic neighbourhood in Brighton

 There a few better places to enjoy a crisp glass of Sancerre than the boutique-style Hotel du Vin.
 The quirky, gothic buildings – once home to a wine merchant – are linked by a cosy courtyard, which is decorated with vine-covered pergolas, strings of lights and wicker tables and chairs.
 It’s an ideal place to sit in the sun and open a bottle.
 Dinner is served in the elegant bistro, where French home-style cooking is presented with modern flair.
 Tuck into a classic cassoulet or share the platter of oysters, lobster, Salcombe crab, prawns and squid ceviche.
 Afterwards, choose from over 100 whiskies and rums for a nightcap in the lounge or bar.